 condenses into droplets or ice crystals and ultimately falls back to

 the surface.
-This prevents escape of water to the stratosphere &
+This prevents escape of water to the stratosphere and

 therefore destruction by solar UV radiation.
 Water is retained near

-atmosphere, depositing it as minerals on ocean floors.
-The
+depositing it in minerals on the ocean floors.
+The remaining

-remaining CO2 constitutes only about 0.04% of the bulk
+CO2 constitutes only about 0.04% of the bulk atmosphere